northdata/api/doc/data-export-guide/data-export-guide.md

 Exports are provided in three levels of different data "depth" with different pricing.
 The **M** level contains all company data with the exception of related persons (e.g., legal representatives) and deep data (e.g. financial performance indicators).
 The **L** level adds related persons, and the **XL** levels adds the quantitave "deep" data.

-## Navigating the Download Folders
+## Navigating the download folders

 After opening the link provided by our team or logging into our files server, you'll find a directory structure looking like this: